Which Minoxidil is Safe for Hair Growth?

 If you’ve seen a dermatologist about your thinning hair, it’s likely they’ve recommended minoxidil.
 After all, it’s one of only two FDA-approved hair growth treatments.

 Although you’ll find minoxidil in lots of scalp treatments these days, only Rogaine has been approved by the FDA (alongside Propecia, which consists of finastride, and is only for men).
 This may come as a shock, considering how many hair loss treatments are out there, all making claims of miraculous regrowth.

 BUT that doesn’t mean they don’t work…or that they aren’t safer to use!
 I’ve only tried non FDA-approved treatments – shampoos like Nioxin and Revita, Vegamour serums, peppermint essential oil and natural remedies like ginger and aloe vera.
 All of these helped reduce my hair thinning and boost regrowth.

-The only time I used topical minoxidil (though not in the form of Rogaine), I got bad headaches, dizzy spells and a painful, irritated scalp.
+The only time I used topical minoxidil, I got bad headaches, dizzy spells and a painful, irritated scalp.
 I didn’t see enough regrowth to stick with it, and the headaches weren’t worth it!

 Emma’s ‘not a doctor’ disclaimer

 Hi there, I’m an alopecian, I’m not a doctor!
 Any advice I give is based on my own research and personal experiences.
 This site is, however, reader-supported.
 When you buy through external links, I may earn a tiny affiliate commission.
 Learn more here.

 Rogaine is a highly popular treatment, available as a topical solution and a topical foam, for thinning hair and particularly, female and male pattern baldness.
 It’s a vasodilator class of drug, which dilates blood vessels to help grow new hair.
 Rogaine claims a noticeable improvement in hair density and hair growth (based on the number or new hairs) within 3 months.